You can now use your health savings account to purchase period products

 Sec.
 3702 of the CARES Act states: “amounts paid for menstrual care products shall be treated as paid for medical care.”
-The rule defines a “menstrual care product” as “a tampon, pad, liner, cup, sponge, or similar product used by individuals with respect to The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. or other genital-tract secretions.”
-Yes, this includes Flex Discs and Flex Cup™, which are also eco-friendly options to manage your menstrual flow.
+The rule defines a “menstrual care product” as “a tampon, pad, liner, cup, sponge, or similar product used by individuals with respect to menstruation or other genital-tract secretions.”
+Yes, this includes Flex Disc™ and Flex Cup™, which are also eco-friendly options to manage your menstrual flow.

-If you have HSA or FSA funds remaining, you’ll also be able to file for reimbursement of any menstrual products you purchased in 2020.
-Time to dig up those receipts!
+If you have HSA or FSA dollars remaining, you’ll also be able to file for reimbursement of any menstrual products you purchased in 2020, so start gathering those receipts.
 If you typically purchase menstrual products at a drugstore like CVS or Walgreens and you have a store card, you may be able to look up your receipts online by logging into your account.

 The CARES Act also allows for the purchase of OTC drugs and medicines without a doctor’s prescription.
-This means you can also use your FSA/HSA to purchase pain relievers, like Midol, Advil, or Aleve, for management of PMS symptoms (or any other reason).
-For the full list of medications covered, refer to this page on the SIGIS website.
+This means you can also use your HSA/FSA funds to purchase pain relievers, like Midol, Advil, or Aleve, for management of PMS symptoms (or any other reason).
+For the full list of eligible items and medications covered, refer to this page on the SIGIS website.